IDPetrov93/Second-Mind/CONCEPTS.md

 - SEC
 - Jerome Powell

-Entities are nodes in the knowledge graph.
+Entities are the primary objects represented by KOS.

 ---